Contact Consumer Protection

-Usually, entry into a retirement village involves:
+Usually, entry into a retirement village involves one of the following:

-You may also be asked to sign a separate service agreement (or these provisions may be included in the residence contract), which details the types of services you will receive and the amount of ongoing fees.
+You may also be asked to sign a separate service agreement (or these provisions may be included in the residence contract), which details the types of services you will receive (if any) and the amount of ongoing fees.

-For recent updates on the legislative review and the implementation of reforms of the Act
+You can read about the most recent updates on the legislative review and the implementation of reforms of the Act

 This publication provides detailed information about housing options for those over 55.